IntroCSCI/colorvisionproject-nicolekeane12/README.md

 ### Variables and Data Types

 I used double to represent the decimal that will hold the transparecny number.
 The string filename will help the user open the file "colors" I used the string input to count and find the commas in the file.
 I also use a string for the input.
+### Updates
+I used a string to hold the color name, and if the percent is green, blue or red.

 ### Console Input and Output